-Over the years, women have been encouraged to pursue technology.
+Over the years, women have been encouraged to pursue technology with increasing frequency.
 But today, there’s still a wide gap between men and women in tech.
 Even though women make up about 47% of the U.S workforce, only 26.7% have jobs in the tech industry.
-According to Fortune, women run 8.8% of businesses on the Fortune 500 list in 2022.
+According to Fortune, women ran 8.8% of businesses on 2022’s Fortune 500 list.

 Many women get overlooked in tech despite their great feats.
 Take Angelica Ross, for example.
-She is a transgender woman who founded TransTech Social Entreprises, which helps gender-nonconforming people get technical roles.
-What about Susan Kare?
+She’s a transgender woman who founded TransTech Social Enterprises, which helps gender-nonconforming people land technical roles.
+And what about Susan Kare?
 She’s responsible for what remains of some of Apple’s signature graphics.
 Women’s importance in tech is everywhere.

 Challenges of Women in Tech

-Like other industries, the tech industry can be biased and it’s true that women have fewer opportunities to work in tech.
-Traditionally, tech was a male-dominated field, so only a few women made it to the top positions.
-As a result, women may feel discouraged about venturing into tech.
+Like other industries, the tech sector can be biased and it’s true that women have fewer opportunities to work in tech.
+Traditionally, tech was a male-dominated field, so only a few women made it to the top positions and as a result, women may feel discouraged about venturing into tech.

-Also, some women may carry family responsibilities, making it harder to get and keep their tech jobs.
-But times are changing, and more women are gaining ground in tech.
-There’s a slow but steady increase in the number of women in tech.
+Another hindrance to women’s success in tech is societal pressures surrounding parenting and home responsibilities.
+But times are changing and more women are gaining ground in tech; there’s a slow but steady increase in the number of women in tech.
 And as this growth continues, more and more women will be in tech soon.
 But why is this essential?

-Studies show that diversity is good for business.
-Team diversity in terms of gender, race, and age is likely to accelerate innovation.
-Each group can help bring in more ideas concerning problems faced by specific demographics.
+Studies show that diversity is good for business; team diversity in terms of gender, race, and age is likely to accelerate innovation.
+Women in tech:

-Studies show that gender diversity can be profitable to a business.
-A survey was carried out on 22,000 firms globally.
-Results showed that firms with 30% female leadership were associated with a 6% net profit margin.
+Improve performance: studies show that gender diversity can be profitable to a business.
+A survey carried out on 22,000 firms globally showed that firms with 30% female leadership were associated with a 6% net profit margin.
 The reasons for the increased profitability were diversity in skills and less gender discrimination.
-With more women at the top, the companies' hiring policies were less likely to discriminate against women.
-So the hiring process focused more on skills rather than gender.
-As a result, these companies had more talented workers.
+With more women at the top, the companies' hiring policies were less likely to discriminate against women, focusing more on skills rather than gender and as a result, these companies had more talented workers.

-Tech is among the fastest-growing industries in the world.
-Therefore, it requires more labor supply to thrive.
-Women make up almost half the workforce population.
-Their exclusion can deprive this industry of the crucial human resources it needs to grow.
+Encourage sector growth: tech is among the fastest-growing industries in the world, requiring more labor supply to thrive.
+Women make up almost half the workforce population and their exclusion can deprive this industry of the crucial human resources it needs to grow.

 Help design balanced products: an increased number of women in tech can foster the growth of women-related tech products.
-The men in tech are less likely to design products not associated with them.
-But women with tech skills can help make tech products more balanced.
+The men in tech are less likely to design products not associated with them, but women with tech skills can help make products more balanced.

 How to Get More Women in Tech

-Women are as good at technology as men.
-It’s not the lack of interest that keeps women from pursuing tech-related occupations.
-It’s an unsupportive culture and an undervaluing of their capabilities.
-So a good starting point to get women in technology is creating a supportive culture in homes, schools, and the workplace.
+Women are as good at technology as men and it’s not the lack of interest that keeps women from pursuing tech-related occupations, it's an unsupportive culture that undervalues their capabilities.
+A good starting point to get women into technology is creating a supportive culture in homes, schools, and the workplace.
 Let’s explore four key ways to encourage women to dive into tech.

-Encourage the younger girls you know to explore STEM subjects and gather resources you can give them to learn.
-By actively suggesting resources for them to learn from, you facilitate pro skills at a young age!
-The earlier girls get started, the more beneficial.
+Encourage the younger girls you know to explore STEM subjects, gathering all the resources you can give them to learn.
+By actively suggesting resources for them to learn from, you facilitate pro skills at a young age.
+The earlier girls get started, the more beneficial it will be.

-Encourage inclusive practices at companies you work with.
-Change starts with speaking up, so don’t be afraid to say something when you know it could be different.
+Encourage inclusive practices at companies you work with; change starts with speaking up, so don’t be afraid to say something when you know it could be better.
 When everyone contributes to making the workplace a better environment, change becomes more active and realistic.

-Some organizations like AnitaB.org provide support to women in tech.
-Several other organizations want to help more women to get into tech.
-They do this by providing financial support.
+Some organizations like AnitaB.org provide support to women in tech by providing financial support.
 This kind of support enables women entrepreneurs to start tech-related businesses.
 Others offer indirect support, such as childcare help or flexible parental leave.

 A career in tech starts with education.
 If you want to pursue a career in tech, it’s always good to choose subjects in STEM (science, technology, engineering, mathematics).
 Remember, many women have made it in the tech field, which means you can as well.

-Don’t feel intimidated by classes filled with men.
-While it may seem like a lot, those classes need you there.
-There are so many ways to explore STEM subjects whether that be through traditional classes, self-guided learning, bootcamps, and more.
+Don’t feel intimidated by classes filled with men; while it may seem overwhelming, those classes need you there and you have tons of ways to explore tech outside of traditional classes with self-guided learning, bootcamps, and more.
 There’s no need to feel limited in how you make it to the top.

 It’s High Time for Women to Venture into Tech

-As time passes, the demand for tech workers keeps on growing.
-More skilled experts of any gender are needed to supply labor to this field.
-Diversity in tech helps to look at problems holistically and provide effective solutions.
-Participation of women in tech can help restore balance and speed up innovation.
+As time passes, the demand for tech workers keeps on growing and skilled workers of all genders are needed to meet market needs.
+Diversity in tech helps to look at problems holistically, providing effective solutions; the participation of women in tech can help restore balance and speed up innovation.

-It’s not too late for women to venture into tech.
-With the support of experienced trainers, you can start with short computer courses to get you started.
-If you’re interested in working in a tech position, Ironhack is prepared to provide you with the skills needed.
+It’s not too late for women to venture into tech and with the support of experienced instructors, you’ll be well accompanied as you begin your tech journey.
+If you’re interested in working in tech, Ironhack is prepared to provide you with the skills needed.

-We offer programming lessons that have high demand in the current market.
-You can study with us online or on-campus, depending on your availability.
-Join our bootcamp training today to help you secure a job in the tech industry.
+We offer bootcamps that teach exactly what the market demands, preparing you to enter the workforce.
+Study with us online or on-campus, depending on your availability; join our next bootcamp today to help you secure a job in the tech industry.